 Drone operator on Plimsoll Productions’ Wild Babies — the Netflix wildlife series following young animals through their first months of life.
-My contribution was the Kenya elephant sequence: aerial coverage of family-group dynamics in Tsavo East during the dry season.
+My contribution was remote filming in Samburu National Reserve across several shoots.

 What it took

-KFCB film permits cleared through the company’s in-house fixing arm.
-Conservancy access negotiated with the Tsavo East park director directly.
-Travel, food and accommodation arranged solo.
-Drone flown at respectable distance throughout — the brief was to capture the herd’s natural behaviour without affecting it, and the cut needed sequences where the animals were at ease rather than vigilant.
+All filming permits cleared in-house.
+Conservancy and reserve access negotiated directly.
+Camp built on location to support the multi-shoot schedule.
+Drone flown at respectable distance throughout — the brief was to capture natural behaviour without affecting it, and the cut needed sequences where the animals were at ease rather than vigilant.

 Outcome